Strategies for Oral Practice:

 There are 3 podcast episodes with useful language for communicative strategies.

-Check out the TP Podcast external link and then click on the tag called "communicative strategies".
+Check out the TP Podcast and then click on the tag called "communicative strategies".

 You can also check out our section here (above) Useful Language.